 Download a copy from the Pennsylvania Department of Aging’s webpage, Click Here

 PA RENT REBATE AND PROPERTY TAX REBATE

 To receive an application booklet, contact the Montgomery County Office of Community Connections, 610-278-3522 or the PA Department of Revenue, 610-270-1780.

 Apply for Medicaid, SNAP(previously Food stamps), LIHEAP, etc.at the PA Department of Human Services

-Montgomery County Aging and Adult Services is unable to provide cash assistance to those in need.
+Montgomery County Office of Senior Services (MCOSS) is unable to provide cash assistance to those in need.
 Please see below for agencies that may be able to assist you.
 Please note that this is a list of agencies that may have funds available.
-Aging and Adult services does not monitor the agencies to establish their current available funds.
+MCOSS does not monitor the agencies to establish their current available funds.

 If you are a Montgomery County resident experiencing homelessness, contact Your Way Home Montgomery County, 2-1-1.

 LIHEAP assists low-income families to pay their heating bills.
 Call the LIHEAP Hotline at 1-866-857-7095.

 Elder Law Handbook

 Federal Trade Commission (Identity Theft): 877-438-4338, General Complaints: 877-382-4357